EchoLinkTech/EkoSocial/README.md

-# EkoIdentity EchoLink LinkedIn Integration
+# EkoIdentity - EchoLink & LinkedIn Integration Reference Implementation
 A Chrome extension that allows user to generate signature from LinkedIn profile.
 MetaMask extension required.
+Extendable to all social networks.

 Run: